ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/workflow-functions/index.html.markdown

 <td width="13">
 </td>
 <td width="637">
-Assigns the specified instance id to a Role, Person or Group and assigns it an [Attention Level](/developers/user-guide/product-guide/advanced-features/workflow/attention-levels) value.
+  Assigns the specified instance id to a Role, Person or Group and assigns it an <a href="/developers/user-guide/product-guide/advanced-features/workflow/attention-levels">Attention Level</a> value.

 </td>
 </tr>